 Since the current loop may consist of a conducting wire, the electric field of the charge $Q$ will not extend inside the loop wire, as the induced surface charge density there would tend to cancel any external static electric field inside the wire, leaving only the perpendicular components at the surface, to make the loop equipotential.
 In that case the system, in the absence of mutual interaction of charge $Q$ and the current loop, may not possess an EM momentum \cite{Jo94}, contrary to what would have been otherwise expected from Eq.~({\ref{eq:84a.3}).
 However, the EM momentum inferred for the system from the experimentally observed shift in the fringe patterns \cite{Ch60,To86,Os86} indicates that there may be something amiss in the above arguments.

-Actually, there is a rather subtle issue involved here as in these experiments there are two coherent charged beams, emerging simultaneously from slits $S1$ and $S2$, assumed to be symmetrically placed on either side of the thin solenoid or its small current loops.
+Actually, there is a rather subtle issue involved here as in these experiments there are two coherent charged beams, emerging simultaneously from slits $S1$ and $S2$, assumed to be symmetrically placed on either side of the thin solenoid or its small current loops (Fig.~1).
 Thus one has to consider the EM momentum simultaneously for a pair of equal charges, placed symmetrically, on two opposite sides of the current loop.
-To be specific, we designate the charges as $Q_1$ from slit $S1$ and $Q_2$ from $S2$, lying respectively at distances ${\bf R}_1$ and ${\bf R}_2$, with ${\bf R}_2=-{\bf R}_1$, measured from the loop position.
+To be specific, we designate the charges as $Q_1$ from slit $S1$ and $Q_2$ from $S2$, lying respectively at distances ${\mathbf R}_1$ and ${\mathbf R}_2$, with ${\mathbf R}_1=-{\mathbf R}_2$, measured from the loop position.